jmd-dk/concept/doc/tutorial/gravity.rst

 Mastering gravity
 -----------------
 The fact that gravity is extremely important for the cosmic evolution has already been demonstrated.
-We would like our simulation to be able to compute gravity in a manner that is both accurate and efficient.
+We would like our simulations to be able to compute gravity in a manner that is both accurate and efficient.
 In CO\ *N*\ CEPT, the details of the gravitational computation is controlled by a large set of parameters, enabling us to tune this trade-off between accuracy and efficiency